-C-re-aid, established in 2012, is an architectural non-profit organization, which explores the possibilities of utilising responsible architecture and building practices to promote long-term socio-economic and environmental improvement across Tanzania - Learn more about C-re-aid strategy.
+C-re-aid, established in 2012, is an architectural NGO dedicated to exploring the possibilities of responsible building practices and materials; to promote long-term socio-economic and environmental improvement across Tanzania. - Learn more about C-re-aid's strategy.

-This mission is accomplished by the different branches of C-re-aid, which include: conducting research on alternative sustainable building techniques; realising construction projects which serve individuals, families and community groups; empowering local craftsmen through workshops, and training international and Tanzanian students in the field of social architecture - Learn more about C-re-aid branches.
+This mission is implemented through the different branches of C-re-aid.
+These include: Thorough research on alternative sustainable building techniques, realising construction projects, empowering local craftsmen through workshops, in addition to training students in the field of sustainable architecture. - Learn more about the C-re-aid branches.

-We achieve our objectives by working closely with our partner organisations, local communities, beneficiaries and Universities worldwide - Learn more about C-re-aid partners.
+We achieve our objectives through close collaboration with village leaders, our partner communities and NGOs; as well as our international network of beneficiaries and universities. - Learn more about C-re-aid's partners.

-Our international and diverse team works hard to develop the organisation and its various branches; in order to fulfill operational goals - Learn more about C-re-aid team.
+Our multinational team is fully committed to the consistent development of the organisation and its braches; in order to achieve the operational goals. - Learn more about the C-re-aid team.

 Both the material change and the process of a project can contribute to positive transformations within social relations and across different categories that we use to define poverty.